fhirschmann/penchy/docs/job.rst

     per execution of the JVM.

-    Let's say your timeout is 10 seconds, than a Scalabench run with 4 iterations may not exeed 10 seconds in total.
+    Let's say your timeout is 10 seconds, than a Scalabench run with 4 iterations may not exceed 10 seconds in total.

     However, when Scalabench is asked to run 10 invocations, these invocations should **each** not take longer than 10 seconds.